Current PhD Students

 Email: nuddin1@memphis.edu

-Nasir Uddin is a Ph.D. student and graduate research assistant who joined the program in fall
+Nasir Uddin is a Ph.D. student and graduate research assistant who joined the program in the fall of 2022.
+Before joining the UoM, Nasir obtained his bachelor's and master’s degree in Public Administration from the University of Dhaka, Bangladesh.

 Nasir has experience in teaching and research for more than ten years.
 He is an Assistant Professor (currently on leave) in Public Administration at the University of Chittagong (CU), Bangladesh.
-Before joining CU in 2013, he also worked with the Human Development Research Centre, Dhaka as a Research Associate for nearly two years, working with the Swiss Agency for Development and Cooperation, the United Nations Development Program, and the United Nations Population Fund in Bangladesh.
+Before joining CU in 2013, he worked with the Human Development Research Centre, Dhaka, as a Research Associate for nearly two years, working with the Swiss Agency for Development and Cooperation, the United Nations Development Program, and the United Nations Population Fund in Bangladesh.
 As an independent consultant, Nasir also served Social Impact Inc. and M&EA, Inc. (USA) on several occasions for the performance evaluations of USAID and UKAID-funded projects in Bangladesh.

-Nasir has several peer-reviewed publications that have appeared in international outlets; such as the Journal of Urban Management (Elsevier), The International Journal of Community and Social Development (Sage), Book Series of Encyclopedia of the UN Sustainable Development Goals (Springer), Public Administration and Policy (Emerald), Asiascape: Digital Asia (Brill), Public Affairs and Governance, and Dynamics of Public Administration (University of Lucknow), and also has manuscripts under review.
+Nasir has several peer-reviewed publications that have appeared in international outlets, such as the Journal of Urban Management (Elsevier), The International Journal of Community and Social Development (Sage), Book Series of Encyclopedia of the UN Sustainable Development Goals (Springer), Public Administration and Policy (Emerald), Asiascape: Digital Asia (Brill), Public Affairs and Governance, and Dynamics of Public Administration (University of Lucknow), and also has manuscripts under review.
 He also led various research projects and presented his research at international conferences.

 His research interests include public governance, electronic government, sustainable development, local governance, and access to justice.
 You can view Nasir’s publications by visiting his Google Scholar page.